 Don’t Cling to Someone Who Ignores You

-Sometimes we're so blind that we don't see how others are able to manipulate us and take advantage of us for their own benefit.
+Sometimes, you're so blind that you don't see how others are able to manipulate and take advantage of you for their own benefit.
 Learn to distinguish the people who are worth it from those that aren't.

 Stop fooling yourself